What is Amateur Radio?

 Enrol online at www.tinyurl.com/hamcramPN-Register, via the QR code,

 or download an application form from the club’s site www.zl2ko.org.nz and submit it via email or post.

 What does it cost and what’s included?

-The cost of the HamCram course is $150, with a big student discount.
-This includes the complete program, exam, a PDF Study Guide for you to download/print, and weekly classes.
+The cost of the HamCram course is $135, with a big student discount.
+This includes the complete program, license exam fee, a PDF study guide for you to download/print, and weekly classes.